JacquesIversen/api-rest-for-final-pp5/README.md

 **Python Validation**

 - Code Institute's CI Python Linter was used to validate all Python code.
-Only errors to occur was Line Too Long, Expected x lines found x and newline at end of file.
+- Only 9 total fileerrors to occur was Line Too Long, Expected x lines found x and newline at end of file.
 All errors were dealt with

 ## ![**Linter**](Media/ReadMeFiles/CI-linter.png)

-- Creating testcases in tests.py in Core for 27 test == Pass
+### Creating testcases in tests.py in Core for 27 test == Pass

 - Note change of database in settings.py when doing so.

 ## ![**Testcases**](Media/ReadMeFiles/testcases.png)

-- Testing with Get, Put, Post and Delete through postman, when testing endpoints.
+- Testing with Get, Put, Post and Delete through postman, when testing endpoints. (**[Testfile](testing.md)**)

-### Follow testing.md file in frontend repository.

-- Testing with Get, Put, Post and Delete through frontend application (DEV) == Pass
+- Testing with Get, Put, Post and Delete through frontend application (DEV) == Pass (Testfile in frontend Repository)
-- Testing with Get, Put, Post and Delete through frontend application (Production) == Pass
+- Testing with Get, Put, Post and Delete through frontend application (Production) == Pass (Testfile in frontend Repository)

 ### [Deployment](#deployment)